d3Ex22/odoo_custom_docker/README.md

 - URL: 'odoo.docker.localhost' will give you access to your odoo instance
 - URL: 'logs.docker.localhost' will give you access to this odoo logs and pdb.
 - URL: 'shell.docker.localhost' will give you access to this database odoo shell.
-- You can edit database name and modules to update in the .env file
+- You can edit database name/addons to update/path to addons and enterprise in the .env file.
+(Leave the enterprise folder as is if you wish to create a CE Odoo)
-- The odoo version will be updated each time odoo release a new Dockerfile on the specified version
+- The odoo version will be updated each time odoo release a new Dockerfile on the specified version.

 How to manage multiple projects:
 - Multiple folders: